Beginners guide to basket weaving

 This is a no-brainer but the most important tool is your hands.
 Basket-weaving can be hard on them, especially if you spend long afternoons weaving away.
 Hello cramps!
 So make sure you take regular breaks, do some stretches, massage your hands, stay hydrated and put your project down and go back to it.

 Weaver’s needles and large-eyed needles are perfect for thicker materials like grasses.
-Make sure to stock up as you are likely to break one or two during the process.
+You will use your needles to weave in the ends of your raffia and make your finished product look nice and neat!
+Small embroidery and sewing needles won't work for basket weaving, you'll need needles like these from Amazon.
+Make sure to stock up as you are likely to break one or two during the process!

 A very handy tool to have when working with centre cane or willow, it’s used to pierce through and make gaps when you are weaving.